SlitherinPython/cs50-final-project/README.md

 **To Run:** <br>
 `npm start`

+Thoughts before I started building the app:

 Making a desktop programme that could operate on several operating systems is my aim for this project.
-I was really motivated to create a programme that would help computer users with a particular issue.
+I am really motivated to create a programme that would help computer users with a particular issue.
 After wasting hours looking for inspiration online, I came to understand the true issue that many of us confront.
 Control.
-After a long programming session, we frequently look up at a clock and realise that we just spent our entire afternoon fixing this bug.
+After a long programming session, we always look up at a clock and realise that we just spent our entire afternoon fixing this bug.
 Time easily passes while we stare lifelessly at a screen of pixels.
-I set out to come up with solutions with the intention of solving this issue.
-How could I create a kind of alert to remind the user to take a break after a certain amount of time while still making it delightful and interesting for them?
+I set out to come up with a solution with the intention of solving this issue.
+How could I create a kind of alert to remind the user to take a break after a certain amount of time while still making it delightful and interesting for them so that they would oblige?
 My initial thinking was to use the knowledge I gained from CS50 to do this.
 Simply said, I could create a website that visitors could access.
 But I felt it was a little too easy and not difficult enough.

 I then examined desktop programmes.
 Spotify, Vscode, and Discord.
 I use all these apps every day without thinking about them.
 How can I create these?
 I was clueless.
 I began to conduct some research online and learned they were typically built with C++ or C#.
 I searched the internet for further information because I didn't feel like learning entirely new languages just for CS50's final assignment.
 And it was at that point when I discovered Electron.
 It stated that I could develop desktop programmes using html, CSS, and javascript.
 Woah!
 I got to work right away.